rhys-h-walker/OnRailsLogging/README.md

 The logger is still in development.
 Simple things you may expect to exist may not at this point.
 They will come soon, checkout the roadmap at the bottom which details the next features to come.

 ## Adding the logger to a maven project
 The logger uses JitPack to package and install the project.
-Paste the code found below into your pom.xml. **Check tags for releases, not all changes in main are in the current release VERSION: `v1.0.0`**
+Paste the code found below into your pom.xml. **Check tags for releases, not all changes in main are in the current release VERSION: `v1.0.0`**.
+Second release coming after testing infrastructure fully implemented.

 ```xml
 <dependencies>